 Tangy Orange Tofu

 So many of you loved the Tangy Orange Chicken, so we made it vegetarian with this Tangy Orange Tofu!
-This is perfect for weeknight eating, and Tessemae’s new Ketchup makes it all come together.
+This is perfect for weeknight eating.
 This dish is something everyone in the family will love and it couldn’t be more delicious!

 For this Tangy Orange Tofu, we are keeping things simple.
 It takes some finesse, but all in all, it’s a very achievable dish!
 All you need is the delicious sauce to take the dish to the next level.
 When it’s all about weeknight eating, I am making everything as easy as possible.